tableau/connector-plugin-sdk/README.md

 5. Add this line to your ini file under the [Datasource] heading: LogicalQueryFormat = dbo
 6. run: `tdvt --generate`

-Verify your new test suite by running: tdvt_runner --list your_datasource_name It should show you a list of test suites associated with this datasource.
+Verify your new test suite by running: `-m tdvt.tdvt --list your_datasource_name` It should show you a list of test suites associated with this datasource.

 INI file structure